langflow-ai/langflow/docs/docs/Workspace/workspace-overview.md

 **My Projects** is the default folder where all new projects and components are initially stored.

+Collections, folders, projects, and flows are exchanged as JSON objects

 * To create a new folder, click 📁 **New Folder**.

-To rename a folder, double-click the folder name.
+* To rename a folder, double-click the folder name.

-To download a folder, click 📥 **Download**.
+* To download a folder, click 📥 **Download**.

-To upload a folder, click 📤 **Upload**.
+* To upload a folder, click 📤 **Upload**.
+The default maximum file upload size is 100 MB.

-Collections, folders, projects, and flows are exchanged as JSON objects.

-To move a file, drag and drop it into the desired folder.
+* To move a flow or component, drag and drop it into the desired folder.

 ## Options menu

-The dropdown menu labeled with the project name offers several management and customization options for the current flow in the Langflow Workspace.
+The dropdown menu labeled with the project name offers several management and customization options for the current flow in the Langflow workspace.

 * **New**: Create a new flow from scratch.
-* **Settings**: Adjust settings specific to the current flow, such as its Name, Description, and Endpoint Name.
+* **Settings**: Adjust settings specific to the current flow, such as its name, description, and endpoint name.
 * **Logs**: View logs for the current project, including execution history, errors, and other runtime events.
-* **Import**: Import a flow or component from a JSON file into the Workspace.
+* **Import**: Import a flow or component from a JSON file into the workspace.
 * **Export**: Export the current flow as a JSON file.
 * **Undo (⌘Z)**: Revert the last action taken in the project.
 * **Redo (⌘Y)**: Reapply a previously undone action.